 You really don’t have to pigeonhole your business tasks into categories like core and non-core.
-Where activities have the potential to help you compete more effectively, and your in-house resources are of a high capability, retaining those activities as internal services will make most sense.
+Where activities have the potential to help you compete more effectively, and your in-house resources are of a high capability, retaining those activities as internal services will make the most sense.

 On the other hand, if you believe you can access superior competencies externally and/or the activities concerned offer little in the way of competitive advantage, the benefits of outsourcing to a virtual assistant will probably outweigh those of keeping the tasks in-house.

 The right formula will differ from business to business, so the most important thing is to analyse the pros and cons of insourcing versus outsourcing thoroughly, on a task-by-task basis, and using an objective method of evaluation.